 The Shadowchild in Digger is, technically, a soul-eating demon.
 But it's so gosh-darned cute.
 It wants to be your friend!

 Doc Scratch asks Rose to think of him fondly, like visiting a beloved uncle who offers her candy.
-Somebody's a fan of this trope in-universe, it seems.
+She's... kind of disturbed, actually, which is impressive given it's Rose.

 One of these was implied to have occurred between doomed-timeline John and Typheus right before the latter killed the former.